mpv-player/mpv/DOCS/man/vo.rst

     This is low quality, and has issues with OSD.
 We strongly recommend that you use ``--vo=gpu`` with ``--hwdec=vaapi`` instead.

+    .. warning:: This VO is deprecated will be removed next release.

     The following global options are supported by this video output:

     ``--vo-vaapi-scaling=<algorithm>``